Bihu: Indigenous origin

+Etymology and regional traditions

+The word Bihu is believed to have been originally derived from the Deori (a Boro-Garo language) word Bisu which means "excessive joy".
+A Chutia folk explanation also associates Bisu with the cultivation of ahu rice.
+According to Mahanta (2018), ahu paddy, in ancient times, occupied an important place in Chutia agriculture, and cultivators guarding the crop from wild animals during the day and night passed the time through singing, dancing and other forms of merriment.
+The annual rejoicing associated with the luxuriant growth of the ahu crop came, in this tradition, to be known as Bisu.

-The word Bihu has been derived from the Deori (a Boro-Garo language) word Bisu which means "excessive joy".
-Original form of Bihu continues among the Chutias, Sonowal Kacharis, Thengal Kacharis and Deoris.
-These groups, known as Sadiyal Kacharis were associated with the historical Kingdom of Sadiya.
-The other branches of Bodo-Kacharis which include Boros, Dimasas, Rabhas, Tiwas, etc. have also been celebrating Bihu since ancient times.
+The original form of Bihu continues among the Chutias, Sonowal Kacharis and Deoris.
+These groups, known as Sadiyal Kacharis, were associated with the historical Kingdom of Sadiya.
+The other branches of Bodo-Kacharis, which include Boros, Dimasas, Rabhas, Tiwas, etc., have also been celebrating Bihu since ancient times.
 The Boros call it Baisagu, while the Dimasas, Tiwa and Rabha call it Bushu or Bushu Dima,Pisu, Dumsi respectively.
+Noting its regional prevalence, Haliram Dhekial Phukan, a pioneering Assamese scholar, historian, and judicial officer in early colonial Assam, wrote,”Bihu Kamrupe nai, Saumare adhik”, meaning Bihu is not found in Kamrup; it is more prevalent in Upper Assam.